 4. Apply to Refinance a Motorcycle

 With documentation in hand, you can begin to apply to refinance your vehicle loan.
-You may want to apply to a few different lenders to see what terms and interest you’re offered.
+You may want to apply to a few different lenders to see what terms and interest rates you’re offered.
 Consider local options, including credit unions, as well as national lenders.
 Applying for a loan will likely have a slight negative impact on your credit score.
 That said, applying for multiple loans doesn’t hurt your score any more than applying for just one loan as long as you do so within a 14-day period.
 The major credit reporting bureaus — TransUnion, Equifax, and Experian — allow this window so consumers aren’t penalized for shopping around for the best loan.

 5. Negotiate Terms and Rates